renovatebot/renovate/website/docs/configuration-options.md

 This defaults to true, meaning that Renovate will perform certain "desirable" updates to _existing_ PRs even when outside of schedule.
 If you wish to disable all updates outside of scheduled hours then set this field to false.

+## versionScheme

+Usually, each language or package manager has a specific type of "version scheme". e.g. JavaScript uses npm's semver implementation, Python uses pep440, etc. At Renovate we have also implemented some of our own, such as "docker" to address the most common way people tag versions using Docker, and "loose" as a fallback that tries semver first but otherwise just does its best to sort and compare.

+By exposing `versionScheme` to config, it allows you to override the default version scheme for a package manager if you really need.
+In most cases it would not be recommended, but there are some cases such as Docker or Gradle where versioning is not strictly defined and you may need to specify the versioning type per-package.

 ## vulnerabilityAlerts

 Use this object to customise PRs that are raised when vulnerability alerts are detected (GitHub-only).
 For example, to set custom labels and assignees: